armchairancap/xx-tribler-haven/README.md

 Also keep in mind that Tribler doesn't authenticate localhost users, so other users on the same computer could access Tribler's Web UI directly the same as you, by using the default API key ('changeme').
 How to change that is described in How to Run (above).

+Also remember to check your privacy assumptions for Tribler by reading their documentation.
+Note that files seeded in Tribler can be found and downloaded by others.
+You may encrypt them before seeing, if that's what you need, but this PoC does not consider such use cases.

 #### iFrame (v2, v1)

-We should really use iFrames in the first place.
-But it's easy to do and v2 is also easy to use with some small security compromises.
+We shouldn't use iFrame in the first place.
+But it's easy to do and v2 is also easy to use with some very small security compromises.

 Other ways: